This Privacy Statement was published May 22nd, 2018. You can see the previous version here.

 Processing personal data based on consent

 From May 25th 2018 the collection and processing of personal data based on consent from the data subject will be done by using “Course Guide” forms (or enrolment application forms when you become a student).
-As of the inception of this privacy statement, British College of Interior Design is unable to obtain data from your form submission unless you specifically select the box to provide your consent.
+As of the inception of this privacy statement, British College of Journalism is unable to obtain data from your form submission unless you specifically select the box to provide your consent.

 Processing personal data based on contracts